Aguacateros C.D. Uruapan

-Aguacateros Club Deportivo Uruapan is a Mexican football club that plays in the Segunda División de México, the third tier of Mexican football.
-The club is based in Uruapan, Michoacán and was founded in 2018, after the merger between C.D.
+Aguacateros Club Deportivo Uruapan is a Mexican football club based in Uruapan, Michoacán that competes in the Liga TDP, the fourth level division of Mexican football.
+The club was founded in 2018, after the merger between C.D.
 Uruapan and the Club Originales Aguacateros de Uruapan.

 History

 Origins

 In 2015, C.D.
 Uruapan won the championship of the Tercera División de México after defeating Sporting Canamy.
 The team competed for a season in Liga de Nuevos Talentos after failing to meet the requirements to promote to the Liga Premier de Ascenso.
 With the federative seat of CDU Uruapan, another team called Titanes de Saltillo was created, finally, the CDU Uruapan returned to the Tercera División.

 Aguacateros C.D.
 Uruapan

-In July 2018, the team was founded with the name Aguacateros Club Deportivo Uruapan after the merger of Club Deportivo Uruapan and the team Originales Aguacateros de Uruapan with the aim of creating a unified team that represents the city as well as looking for an economic saving, since instead of financing two clubs, it would be one.
-The new team occupied the federative position belonging to Originals Aguacateros, formed with players from both clubs and acquired the technical body of the CDU.
+In July 2018, the team was founded with the name Aguacateros Club Deportivo Uruapan after the merger of Club Deportivo Uruapan and the team Originales Aguacateros de Uruapan with the aim of creating a unified team that represents the city as well as looking for an economic saving, since instead of financing two clubs, it would be just one single club.
+The new team occupied the federative position belonging to Originales Aguacateros, formed with players from both clubs and acquired the technical body of the CDU.

 Meanwhile, the CDU franchise was rented to a group of entrepreneurs who created another team called Futcenter, which was based in Tlalnepantla, State of Mexico.
-This club used the CDU Uruapan name as a registration in the FMF, but it was completely separate from the Michoacán-based team.
+This club used the CDU Uruapan name as a registration in the Federación Mexicana de Fútbol (FMF), but it was completely separate from the Michoacán-based team.
 In 2019, this team was dissolved.

-On June 28, 2019, the team was accepted as a new member of the Liga Premier – Serie B. In the 2020–21 season, the team temporarily played in Liga Premier – Serie A due to the league holding a one-off tournament as a result of the COVID-19 pandemic.
+On June 28, 2019, the team was accepted as a new member of the Liga Premier – Serie B. In the 2020–21 season, the team temporarily played in the Liga Premier – Serie A due to the league holding a one-off tournament as a result of the COVID-19 pandemic.

-In the 2021–22 season, the team returned to the Serie B, in that cycle the club won the two tournaments of the season for which it got its promotion in a sporting way to the Serie A. However, the team only stayed in the Serie A for one year, since for the 2023-2024 season the club's board of directors decided to relocate the team to the Serie B, due to the interest of the owners to increase the relationship of Aguacateros CDU with Atlético Morelia.
+In the 2021–22 season, the team returned to the Serie B, in that cycle the club won the two tournaments of the season for which it got its promotion in a sporting way to the Serie A. However, the team only stayed in the Serie A for one year, since for the 2023–2024 season the club's board of directors decided to relocate the team to the Serie B, due to the interest of the owners to increase the relationship of Aguacateros CDU with Atlético Morelia.

 In the 2023–24 season the team won the Serie B again, achieving its third championship in this category, and returning to the Serie A after a one-year absence.
-In the summer of 2024, Aguacateros CDU became an affiliate team of Atlético Morelia, so an exchange of players between both teams began to take place, in addition to the Uruapan team started to being managed by the Morelia's board.
+In the summer of 2024, Aguacateros CDU became an affiliate team of Atlético Morelia, so an exchange of players between both teams began to take place, in addition to the Uruapan team started to being managed by Atlético Morelia's board.

+For the 2026–27 season, the club put its Liga Premier franchise on hiatus due to financial issues, returning instead to compete in the Liga TDP.